Coastal Voices

 Some were born here and never left; others arrived deliberately, drawn by work, memory, or a need for space.
 Each voice reveals a different relationship to place: livelihoods tied to uncertain waters, communities marked by continuity and change, and personal histories that unfold against shifting horizons.

-The portraits are made slowly, in collaboration, allowing time for trust and reflection.
-What emerges is a quieter, more complex picture of Britain’s coastal margins: places often seen from the outside, but rarely heard from within.
-Together, these voices form a living archive—of memory, presence, and belonging—situated at the edges, yet deeply connected to the wider human experience.
+The portraits are made in collaboration, allowing time for trust and reflection.
+What emerges is a nuanced, complex picture of Britain’s coastal margins: places often seen from the outside, but rarely heard from within.
+Together, these voices demonstrate communities who feel a true sense of belonging.
+These are individuals situated at the edges of our nation, yet deeply connected with its traditions and values.